THE FABULOUS REGION OF HA GIANG

 Formerly landlocked, almost inaccessible, this territory was for centuries the kingdom of the Hmong, the only ethnic group capable of living in autarky in such a mineral and remote region.
-In the bliss of their altitude, as free men, the Hmong had introduced poppy cultivation.
+In the bliss of their altitude, as free men, the Hmong introduced poppy cultivation.
 At the end of the 19th century, the French colonial government decided to regulate this trade for its own benefit and even encouraged the Hmong to grow poppies.
-In order to control the opium trade in this isolated region, the French colonial power allied itself with Vuong Duc Chi and the sacred the king of the Hmong people to establish its authority in the region.
-His palace, which can visited today, was built according to geomantic principles, consisting of three two-story houses on stilts, each built of stone, precious wood, covered with animal sculptures and traditional Yin and Yang shaped tiles.
+In order to control the opium trade in this isolated region, the French colonial power allied itself with Vuong Duc Chi and the sacred king of the Hmong people to establish its authority in the region.
+His palace, which can still be visited today, was built according to geomantic principles, consisting of three two-story houses on stilts, each built of stone, precious wood, covered with animal sculptures and traditional Yin and Yang shaped tiles.
 An architectural ensemble harmoniously blending traditional Hmong and Chinese art, not to be missed!

 The ethnic markets of the Ha Giang region